 HOPE Cape Town Community Intervention Programme

-HOPE Cape Town is currently contracting a social worker, who is a qualified play/family therapist, to provide services in poorly resourced communities.
+HOPE Cape Town employs a social worker, who is a qualified play/family therapist, to provide services in poorly resourced communities.
 This includes individual counselling and play therapy sessions for children, and family counselling sessions for families of HIV positive children.
 The focus is usually on dealing with the diagnosis of HIV and living positively despite having HIV.
 Subjects such as coping with abuse, post-traumatic stress and how to get your children into school are also covered.
 We also host intermittent educational parenting workshops where parents are taught how to communicate with and discipline their children.

 Goals and objectives of the project:

 Goal 1: Provide social service support to improve stability and enhance personal growth within the community.

 - Provide information regarding application of official documents and grants

 - Provide psychosocial counselling to individual community members

 - Evaluate and refer individuals to resources already available in their communities. (i.e. drug rehabilitation)